Mad (magazine): Influence

+Recurring features

-Recurring featuresMad is known for many regular and semi-regular recurring features in its pages, including "Spy vs. Spy", the "Mad Fold-in", "The Lighter Side of ..." and its television and movie parodies.
+Mad is known for many regular and semi-regular recurring features in its pages, including "Spy vs. Spy", the "Mad Fold-in", "The Lighter Side of ..." and its television and movie parodies.
 The magazine has also included recurring gags and references, both visual (e.g. the Mad Zeppelin, or Arthur the potted plant) and linguistic (unusual words such as axolotl, furshlugginer, potrzebie and veeblefetzer).

 Alfred E. Neuman

 The image most closely associated with the magazine is that of Alfred E. Neuman, the boy with misaligned eyes, a gap-toothed smile, and the perennial motto "What, me worry?"
-The original image was a popular humorous graphic for many decades before Mad adopted it, but the face is now primarily associated with Mad.Mad initially used the boy's face in November 1954.
-His first iconic full-cover appearance was as a write-in candidate for President on issue No. 30 (December 1956), in which he was identified by name and sported his "What, me worry?" motto.
+The original image was a popular humorous graphic for many decades before Mad adopted it, but the face is now primarily associated with Mad.

+Mad initially used the boy's face in November 1954.
+His first iconic full-cover appearance was as a write-in candidate for president on issue No. 30 (December 1956), in which he was identified by name and sported his "What, me worry?" motto.
 He has since appeared in a slew of guises and comic situations.
 According to Mad writer Frank Jacobs, a letter was once successfully delivered to the magazine through the U.S. mail bearing only Neuman's face, without any address or other identifying information.